jiminny/join-the-team/tech-support-task.md

 2. I joined the conference and microphone is not working, the guests cannot hear me!

-## Verbal Exercise
-During one of your interviews with us, we'll ask you to role-play this scenario.
+3. I had a meeting and it was not recorded!
+Please help!

-1. Imagine you're on a call with an irate customer and they demand to know why their laptop is running so slow during conference calls.
+4. Imagine you’re on a call with an irate customer and they demand to know why their laptop is running so slow during conference calls.
 How do you respond?

 ## Submission